 This is a very healthy breed and is not prone to any major hereditary disorders.
-Some are prone to kidney or bladder stones, corns on the feet, hereditary urinary problems.
+Some are prone to kidney or bladder stones, corns on the feet and hereditary urinary problems.
+Regular vet visits can keep these at bay.
 To minimize the risk of your Irish Terrier developing any hereditary health issues, you should buy a puppy from a reputable breeder.

 This breed will do okay in an apartment, if sufficient exercise is given.
 They should not be left alone for long periods of time as they suffer from separation anxiety and may bark incessantly or try to dig their way out of the yard.

 New Puppy Alert

 Be ahead of the Crowd when a new Irish Terrier is available